 Options.
 The Compensation Committee may in its sole discretion grant options to purchase shares of our common stock (including incentive stock options and non-qualified stock options) to the Company's employees and officers, including employee directors.
 We expect that options granted by our Compensation Committee will represent a fixed number of shares of our common stock, will have an exercise, or strike, price equal to the fair market value of our common stock on the date of such grant, and will be exercisable, or "vested," at some time at or after grant.
-The "fair market value" will be defined as the closing sales price of the common stock on the Nasdaq Capital Market on the date of the grant.
+The "fair market value" will be defined as the closing sales price of the common stock on the Nasdaq Global Select Market on the date of the grant.
 Some stock options granted by our Compensation Committee may vest simply by the holder remaining with us for a period of time, and some may vest based on our attaining certain performance levels.
+No options were granted in 2022.